theidiotmachine/WA1/README.md

 sudo apt install lld
 ```

-On Windows and OSX you are on your own, I am afraid.
-I found building it from source was not impossible.
+On Windows probably the easiest is to install a pre-built binary from [the releases page, here](https://releases.llvm.org/download.html).
+MacOS you are on your own, I am afraid.
+I found building it from source was not impossible, but I imagine you may be able to install from the above link.
 Once you have an exe name (and in in Ubuntu
 it is `wasm-ld-9`, surprisingly) you need to edit the `build-wsb.json `file you are building to point to the right location.
 Yes, I know.
 This should get better
-as either the LLVM WASM toolchain matures, or I get fed up and write a compatible linker.
+as either the LLVM WASM toolchain matures, or I finally build a configuration tool.

 ### Using it